-- Add how much your employees are paid into this equation and consider this a cost in your damaged goods.
+- Add how much your employees are paid into this equation and consider this a cost of your damaged goods.
 Don't forget to add in any wrapping-related injury costs.
 Does the manual wrapping slow down your production as a whole?

-If you want to learn more about your options for automation talk to one of our Packaging Pro's about your operation.
+If you want to learn more about your options for automation, talk to one of our Packaging Pros about your operation.

 About David Roberge